Making Sense of the Federal Reserve

 The Federal Reserve Banks are not a part of the federal government, but they exist because of an act of Congress.
 Their purpose is to serve the public.
 So is the Fed private or public?

 The answer is both.
 While the Board of Governors is an independent government agency, the Federal Reserve Banks are set up like private corporations.
 Member banks hold stock in the Federal Reserve Banks and earn dividends.
 Holding this stock does not carry with it the control and financial interest given to holders of common stock in for-profit organizations.
 The stock may not be sold or pledged as collateral for loans.
-Member banks also appoint six of the nine members of each Bank's board of directors.
+Member banks also elect six of the nine members of each Bank's board of directors.